Industries

 Head of DaaS

-The stormcells endpoint provides information on individual storm cells across the United States, including Puerto Rico and Guam.
-Storm cell information is a radar-derived product that attempts to identify and track storm movement.
+The /stormcells endpoint provides information on individual storm cells across the United States, including Puerto Rico and Guam.
+Storm cell information is a radar-derived product that identifies and tracks storm movement.
 Cell intensity and severe weather signatures within the cell, such as rotation and hail, are also reported.
-When available, the forecast track can be obtained as a polygon cone or as a line.
+The forecast track can be obtained as a polygon cone or a line when available.

 • Storm location